PROTECT: Good Character & Citizenship in Action

 The lessons learned through participation in Torch Club are instrumental in developing good character & citizenship.
 One of the reasons Torch Club is so impactful is because it is youth-led.
 Selecting the service project themselves develops within the youth a sense of pride.
 Seeing their ideas come to fruition is a truly exceptional experience for them, and that experience would not be possible without the Torch Club Program here at the Club.

 It is the goal of the Club to support all Club members as they learn responsibility, respect, accountability and listening skills while developing leadership skills.
 To ensure all of our youth exemplify good character & citizenship the Club implements the following programming:

 Torch Clubs are chartered, small-group leadership and service clubs for boys and girls ages 11 to 13.
 A Torch Club is a powerful vehicle through which Club staff can help meet the special character development needs of younger adolescents at a critical stage in their life.
 Torch Club members learn to elect officers and work together to implement activities in four areas: service to Club and community, education, health and fitness and social recreation.

 Keystone Club is Boys & Girls Club Movement’s ultimate teen program.
 This unique leadership development experience provides opportunities for young people ages 14 to 18.
 Youth participate, both in and out of the Club, in activities in three focus areas: academic success, career preparation and community service.
 With the guidance of an adult advisor, Keystone Clubs aim to have a positive impact on members, the Club and community.

 Youth of the Month

-Each month, the Boys & Girls Club of Lake County staff votes on a Youth of the Month for each club site.
-This award is given to club members who tangibly demonstrate good character through his/her caring, honesty, fairness, sense of responsibility, and respect for themselves and others.
-Click here to learn more about our Youth of the Month program.
+Each month, Boys & Girls Club of Lake County staff votes on a Youth of the Month for each Club site.
+This award is given to club members who tangibly demonstrate good character through his/her caring, honesty, fairness, sense of responsibility and respect for themselves and others.

 Youth of the Year